 Another way to address doggie boredom is to provide Fido with some sort of entertainment (read: toys and treats) to keep him occupied while you're gone for the day.
-Create a DIY treat for your dog by buying a tennis ball and cutting a small 2-inch slice along the side.
+Create a DIY treat for your dog by buying a tennis ball and cutting a two-inch slice along the side.
 Push several small treats into the ball through the slice and give it to Fido before you leave.
 He'll be consumed with getting the treats out of the ball for hours.

 You can also buy a couple of Kong toys from the store, fill them with peanut butter and put them in the freezer.
 Kongs are specifically made to keep dogs entertained, so Fido will be occupied for a long time trying to get every last drop of frozen peanut butter out of the toy.

 Warning: Don't leave your furry friend anything that he could potentially choke on, like rawhides or bones that splinter.
-You only want temporary silence, not eternal.

 During the times you're home with your pup, make sure you're providing him with positive reinforcement when he stops barking or shows restraint while looking out at that squirrel on the tree.
 Let Fido know he's behaving well by giving him attention and treats.
 This should eventually result in better behavior even when you aren't around.